Director & Director of Photography Tyler McPherron

 Woody De Othello is represented by Jessica Silverman (San Francisco) and Karma (Los Angeles, New York).

-‘Woody De Othello: coming forth by day’ will open at Pérez Art Museum Miami on November 13.
+‘Woody De Othello: coming forth by day’ will be on view at Pérez Art Museum Miami through June 28, 2026.
 There, a new series of ceramic, wood, tile wall works, as well as a large-scale bronze, will be on display.

 Meet the artists | Woody De Othello was produced in collaboration with Nowness.